 the test used by BOLI can be found on this

 what is considered “employment” in the law when it comes to

-Unemployment Insurance.
-Details of these statutory exceptions can be
+Details of the statutory exceptions for employment law can be

-is subject to employment law, contact us with your questions.
+is subject to employment law, or workers’ compensation law, contact us with your questions.

 The above information is provided as a summary and teaching guide.

 Nothing on this website is intended as legal advice.
 If you need legal

 advice, please consult an attorney.
 We attempt to update the

 information on this website as soon as practicable following changes or